Halochkin/CustomWebComponents/Gestures/PinchGestureMixin/README.md

  ### Spin Gesture
   The spin gesture is a continuous gesture that occurs when two fingers that touch the screen move around each other and used to control objects on the screen.
-For example, you can use them to rotate the view or update the value of a custom control.<br>
+For example, you can use them to rotate or change the scale of an element.<br>
 The benefit of `spin` before a simple `pinch` is that the spin callback is only triggered under certain conditions: one or both fingers have moved more than a minimum `spinMotion`(px) for more than minimum `spinDuration`(ms) this allows prevent accidental calls.